 At the same time, the rising demand for bundled services from a more manageable panel of suppliers is turning the focus on MSP partnerships that can deliver high-touch, high-value services that do more than cover the IT basics.

 Of course, the big question is if MSPs are equipped and positioned to capitalize on this opportunity.
-Not everyone feels that they are in a position to exploit it, at least according to a study of MSPs in Europe.
-Currently, MSPs in the region are losing one client every two months, even though they are acquiring three new clients over the same period.
+Not everyone feels that they are in a position to exploit it, at least according to a global study of MSPs.

 Until recently, marketing and sales used to be the top concern for MSPs, ahead of work/life balance and revenue growth.
 Post COVID-19 and its attendant challenge of meeting prospects and onboarding new clients, revenue growth is back on top of the list of MSP concerns.

 MSPs, therefore, will have to focus simultaneously on three key levers to ensure that they generate enough leads and prospects to convert into recurring revenue accounts – one, deepen technological competence to deliver high-value services, two, broaden their service portfolio to capitalize on the bundling trend, and three, focus marketing and sales on acquiring long-term, high-value, outcome-focused clients.

 In this article, we focus on the third lever, marketing and sales, and more specifically on three digital marketing approaches for MSPs that can be productive even in a scenario where remote work is the norm.